bryanbraun/landmark-articles/README.md

 ## Thanks

-Thanks to all the authors of these articles:
+Thanks to the authors of these articles:

 * Peter Cooper
 * Tom Preston-Werner